 Every exported file regardless of a format will contain information about stops.
 Certain file formats support additional routing information in the form of routes and/or tracks.
 When exporting routing information, Furkot prepares one route and/or track for each day of the trip.

 Track is a point-by-point representation of your trip course.
 Tracks always contain all points from your trip course.
 Tracks are best suited for displaying your trip on the map.
-A few GPS devices and navigation apps let you navigate along the track, but in most cases routes are better for navigation purposes.
+Some GPS devices and navigation apps let you navigate along the track, but in most cases routes are better for navigation purposes.

 Route is a series of points that helps your GPS device or navigation app navigate along your trip course.
 The number of points required to navigate along the same course as calculated by Furkot depends on the type of navigation (highway vs. off-road) and your GPS device or navigation app.
 Check your device/app limits and recommendations before you set it.